ReiHoltz/publications-angular-with-java/README.md

 **Legal Publications Search**
 - Advanced Full-Text Search in PostgreSQL to locate judicial publications efficiently
-- Filtering and sorting options to refine search results

-**Judicial Case Data Management**
 - View and retrieve details about legal cases and court decisions
-- Structured storage and access to case-related information

 **RESTful API**
 - Secure and scalable Spring Boot-based backend for data management